Keep food out of sight until mealtime or snack time. The sight of food makes many children (and adults) want to eat.

 Remove easy-to-eat foods from the kitchen counter.
 Is the cookie jar right next to the telephone?
 If it is, then your child may reach in and snack while talking to friends.
 Move the cookie jar to a hard-to-reach spot in the pantry or cupboard.

-If Your Child Is Overweight: A Guide for Parents, 3rd Edition.
-Susan M. Kosharek, MS, RD.
+Reprinted from If Your Child Is Overweight: A Guide for Parents, 3rd Ed.